hemisemidemipresent/cyberquincy/README.md

 -   the start script is `server.js`
 -   the sequelize config file is `./config`
 -   the other credentials are in `./1/config.json`

+# Contributing Guidelines

+-   try to use camelCase
+-   dont use `var` to define variables.
+JS is weird enough
+-   try not to do too much at once